ouyniya/python-port-attribution/README.md

   In this tool, we have applied the Frongello (2002) adjustment to ensure a more accurate representation of portfolio management decisions across time.

-## ⚖️ License & Usage

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

-For full details, see the [LICENSE](./LICENSE) file or visit [gnu.org/licenses/agpl-3.0](https://www.gnu.org/licenses/agpl-3.0).

-**💬 Kind Request:**
-  📌 While commercial use is allowed, we kindly ask that you contact us via support@nysdev.com for permission if you plan to use it in a commercial setting.